 Ferrets can suffer from dental cavities which can be excruciatingly painful.
 To prevent this problem, try to give your pet suitable chew toys to keep their teeth clean.
 Some people will also gather courage to brush the teeth of their ferret friend regularly.
 If a tooth is causing pain and is decayed, the best thing is to have it extracted by a professional vet.

-Before purchasing a pet ferret, make sure that it is legal to do so in your area or location.
+Before purchasing a pet ferret or any uncommon indoor pet, make sure that it is legal to do so in your area or location.
 New York City for example, has banned ferrets as pets.
 Also, look at the cost of care as highlighted above.
 Food, housing, grooming and health are some of the top expenses to talk about.
 Some people find that taking care of a ferret is just like having a dog or cat in terms of their demand.
 When you finally get your ferret, you can look forward to endless fun activities courtesy of these lovely pets.